junar3x74/project_asais/README.md

      ```

 5. **Project Update:**
    - Just setting up some folders and files at the moment.
+   - mga kanan login,registration pages laanay
    - Connect it to the database, but waray pait solod (not yet finished).

 ## Requirements